renjiezhang/CAS-741/README.md

 # Project Name

-Developer Name:
+Developer Name:Stock Prediciton System

-This project is a reimplementation of ...
+This project is a reimplementation of the prediction of stock price using Support Vector Machine.

 The folders and files for this project are as follows: